jirhiker/nogit/README.md

     a. fetch
     b. upsert
 3. push -push diff between local and remote
+    a. upsert
 4. identify conflicts
     - commit on remote > last commit of local

+When synchronizing between local and remote add diffed commits and objects, HEAD and refs/remotes